amazon-connect/amazon-connect-streams/Documentation.md

    }
 });
 ```
-Integrates with Connect by loading the pre-built CCP located at `ccpUrl` into an
+Integrates with Amazon Connect by loading the pre-built CCP located at `ccpUrl` into an
 iframe and placing it into the `containerDiv` provided.
 API requests are
 funneled through this CCP and agent and contact updates are published through it
 and made available to your JS client code.